SolarScorecard

 7

-Ask about payment plans if needed
+Ask about payment plans

 Red Flags to Watch For

-No brand names specified for panels or inverters
+No brand names specified for panels or inverters on the quote

-High-pressure sales tactics or 'today only' discounts
+High-pressure sales tactics, 'today only' discounts, or door-to-door salespeople

-Quoted payback periods under 2 years (unrealistic for most homes)
+Quoted payback periods under 2 years — unrealistic for most homes

-No written warranty documentation upfront
+No written warranty documentation before you sign the contract

 Is solar really worth it in 2026?

 For most Australian homeowners, yes.
-With electricity prices averaging 30–40c/kWh and continuing to rise, a well-sized solar system typically pays for itself in 3–5 years and then provides free electricity for another 20+ years.
-It's one of the highest-return investments available to homeowners.
+With electricity at 30–40c/kWh and rising 4–6% annually, a well-sized system pays for itself in 3–5 years then provides free electricity for 20+ years.
+A 6.6kW system saves $1,500–$2,500/year — a total return of $35,000–$60,000 over its lifetime.

 What's the payback period for solar panels?